alchemy-fr/Phraseanet-Docs/en/User/Guide/Connection.rst

     can be different from the one used with the identity provider.

 When the form is sent, a message appears on the connection page.
 It informs the user that his subscription request was received.
-Notified, an administrator can validate the subscription in the Administration module.
+Notified, an administrator may have to validate the subscription in the Administration module.

 .. _Connection-Password-Forgotten:

 Password forgotten ?
 --------------------

-* Click on the **Password forgotten ?** link.
+* Click on the **Forgot Password?** link.
 * Fill and submit the form using the email address linked to the Phraseanet account.